-Heart aneurysms: A weakness in the heart muscle can cause a bulge (aneurysm), which often occurs as a result of a heart attack.
+Heart aneurysms: A weakness in the heart muscle can cause a bulge (aneurysm), which often occurs because of a heart attack.
 The heart will not pump as effectively with this weakness or ballooning.
 Aneurysms are corrected by reinforcing or patching the weakened area.